 1st phrase: "A private foundation is an independent self-governing legal entity"

 We can see that, unlike the trust, a private foundation is a separate, self-governing legal entity.
 It is not an "obligation" as with a trust, but a completely separate legal entity.

 2nd phrase: "set up and registered or recorded by an official body within the jurisdiction of where it is set up"

 Here we see that a private foundation is registered or recorded (usually publicly) which is not usually the case with a trust.

 3rd phrase: "in order to hold an endowment provided by the founder and/or others"

 Assets placed into a foundation may come from the founder and/or any other third parties depending on the purpose of the foundation.
-This is different from a trust whereby the settlor must places assets into the custody of a trustee when establishing the trust to be administered and held on behalf of the beneficiaries named by the settlor.
+This is different from a trust whereby the settlor alone typically settles the trust assets where legal title of the assets are transferred to a trustee when establishing the trust.

 4th phrase: "for a particular purpose for the benefit of beneficiaries"